vclteam/VCL.JS/README.md

 WHAT IS VCL.JS?
 ======

-### VCL.JS a TypScript component based framework for enterprise web application.
+### TypScript component based framework for enterprise web application.

 VCL.JS is a TypeScript framework that does all of the heavy work that you'd normally have to do by hand.
 There are tasks that are common to every enterprise web app;